trisuaso/reva/book/src/template_expansion.md

     .write_fmt(
         format_args!(
             "{0}",
-            &::askama::MarkupDisplay::new_unsafe(&(self.y), ::askama::Html),
+            &::reva::MarkupDisplay::new_unsafe(&(self.y), ::reva::Html),
         ),
     )?;
-::askama::Result::Ok(())
+::reva::Result::Ok(())
 ```

-This is why if the variable is undefined, it won't work with Askama and why
+This is why if the variable is undefined, it won't work with Reva and why
 we can't check if a variable is defined or not.

 You can still access constants and statics by using paths.
 Let's say you have in